pravj/blog-repo/content/blog/how-will-a-drone-deliver-your-food.md

 **Restaurant to Last-mile (pre-flight)**

-* Unless there is a dedicated space for setting up and launching the drones, your food might get shipped first to a place where it can be mounted on a drone.
+* Unless there is a dedicated space (at the restaurant) for setting up and launching the drones, your food might get shipped first to a place where it can be mounted on a drone.

 **Restaurant to Last-mile (in-flight)**